Yamanashi Foods I Personally Recommend as a Local Resident

 Sometimes the best meals are at quiet mom-and-pop shops, roadside restaurants, or even at seasonal festivals where you didn’t expect to eat anything special — and end up discovering your favorite new flavor.

-Must-Try Local Dishes in Yamanashi
+Must-Try Local Famous Food in Yamanashi

 Yoshida Udon – Thick, Chewy Noodles from Fujiyoshida